spencertipping/ni/design/cli-reader-problem.md

 ```

 This, in turn, requires that we execute all `BEGIN {}` blocks, taking any
 side-effects that result.
-I'm not sure we can realistically commit to this.
+Due to [the way Perl is
+parsed](http://www.perlmonks.org/?node_id=44722), there's no way around this.

 ### Interaction with metaprogramming
 Obviously we can't get this right; we could easily have a world in which the